-446 Disclosure of the scope of approaches used to calculate operational risk, discussion of advanced methodology and external factors considered.
-Paragraph 6 Exposures in equitie es not included in the trading book 447(a) Differentiation between exposures based on their objectives and N/A 447(d) overview of the accounting techniques and valuation methodologies N/A used.
-447(b) Recorded at fair value and actual prices of exchange traded equity where it is materially different from fair value.
-N/A 447(c) Types, nature and amounts of the relevant classes of equity exposures.
-N/A 447(d) Cumulative realised gains and losses on sales in the period.
-N/A 447(e) Total unrealised gains or losses, latent revaluation gains or losses and amounts included in Tier 1 capital.
-N/A Exposure to interest t rate risk on positions not included in the trading book 448(a) Nature of interest rate risk and key assumptions in measurement models.
-N/A 448(b) Variation in earnings, economic value, or other measures used from upward and downward shocks to interest rates, by currency.
-N/A Remuneration Discl osures • 450 Remuneration Policy Paragraph 2.7 Leverage · · · · 451(1) (a) Leverage ratio and analysis of total exposure measure, including N/A 451(1) (b) reconciliation to financial statements, and derecognised fiduciary items.
-N/A 451(1) (c) N/A 451(1) (d) Description of the risk management process to mitigate excessive N/A 451(1) (e) leverage and factors that had an impact on the leverage ratio during the year.
-N/A 451(2) EBA shall develop implementation standards for points above.
-N/A itigation techniques 453(a) Policies and processes, and an indication of the extent to which the CIF makes use of on- and off-balance sheet netting.
-N/A 453(b) Policies and processes for collateral valuation and management.
+447(e) Total unrealised gains or losses, latent revaluation gains or losses and N/A amounts included in Tier 1 capital.
+Exposure to int erest rate risk on positions not included in the trading book 448(a) Nature of interest rate risk and key assumptions in measurement models.
+N/A 448(b) Variation in earnings, economic value, or other measures used from N/A upward and downward shocks to interest rates, by currency.
+Remuneration I Disclosures 450 Remuneration Policy Paragraph 2.8 Leverage 451(1) (a) Leverage ratio and analysis of total exposure measure, including Paragraph 3.4 451(1) (b) reconciliation to financial statements, and derecognised fiduciary items.
+Paragraph 3.4 451(1) (c) Paragraph 3.4 451(1) (d) Description of the risk management process to mitigate excessive leverage Paragraph 3.4 451(1) (e) and factors that had an impact on the leverage ratio during the year.
+Paragraph 3.4 451(2) EBA shall develop implementation standards for points above.
+Paragraph 3.4 Use of Credit R isk mitigation techniques • 453(a) Policies and processes, and an indication of the extent to which the CIF N/A makes use of on- and off-balance sheet netting.
+453(b) Policies and processes for collateral valuation and management.
 N/A 453(c) Description of types of collateral used by the CIF.
-N/A 453(d) Types of guarantor and credit derivative counterparty, and their creditworthiness.
-N/A 453(e) Information about market or credit risk concentrations within the credit mitigation taken.
-N/A 453(f) For exposures under either the Standardised or Foundation IRB approach, disclosure of the exposure value covered by eligible collateral.
-N/A 453(g) For exposures under either the Standardised or Foundation IRB approach, disclosure of the exposure covered by guarantees or credit derivatives.
-N/A Use of the Advance d Measurement Approaches to operational risk 454 Description of the use of insurance or other risk transfer mechanisms for the purpose of mitigating operational risk.
-N/A
+N/A 453(d) Types of guarantor and credit derivative counterparty, and their N/A creditworthiness.
+453(e) Information about market or credit risk concentrations within the credit N/A mitigation taken.
+453(f) For exposures under either the Standardised or Foundation IRB approach, N/A +55(I) disclosure of the exposure value covered by eligible collateral.
+1 1/1 1 453(g) For exposures under either the Standardised or Foundation IRB approach, N/A disclosure of the exposure covered by guarantees or credit derivatives.
+Use of the Adva inced Measurement Approaches to operational risk 1 454 Description of the use of insurance or other risk transfer mechanisms for N/A the purpose of mitigating operational risk.